daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 2. If any type of integer, double or float has a NULL value it will show as 0 or 0.0.

-3. BOOLEAN is treated like a small integer with true converting to 1 and false converting to 0.
+3. BOOLEAN is treated as a small integer with true converting to 1 and false converting to 0.

 ## ODBC